PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 foo(arg1, arg2); bar(arg1, arg2);
 ```

-3. The arguments of a function call will be either a pure function call or a pure non- function call.
+3. The callee or arguments of a function call will be either a pure function call or a pure non- function call.
 For example, we will not test this case:
 ```
 foo(bar(3) + 1, 9 + bar(6))
 ```